newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/single-trip-osow-permit.md

 If you don’t get this permit and your combination vehicle, trailer, and load meet the Single Trip OS/OW Permit (5-day) requirements, you may face fines.
 :::
 :::callout{ showHeader="true" headerText="Once completed, you will have:" showIcon="false" calloutType="conditional" }
-* A single trip permit for an overweight/oversized vehicle using a trailer with Code 23 registration, valid for 5 days
+* A 5-day single trip permit for an overweight, oversized vehicle using a Code 23 trailer
-* You will get your permit by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile
+* A permit that you will get by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile
 :::